MapleLeaves-7/Book-Recommendations/README.md

 ## 3. Datascience

-The files relating to data science are in the `datascience` folder
+The files relating to data science are in the `datascience` folder.

 Main script: `save_cosine_sim_matrix.py`